-However, the Council has a joint venture in Dragonfly Developments Limited.
-This is being accounted for as a fair value through profit and loss financial asset.
-Group accounts are not being prepared based on materiality.
+In the meantime, Dragonfly Developments Limited is being accounted for as a fair value through profit and loss financial asset.

 r) Jointly Controlled Operations and Jointly Controlled Assets

 Jointly controlled operations are activities undertaken by the Council in conjunction with other operators that involve the use of assets and resources of the operators rather than the establishment of a separate entity.
 The Council recognises on its Balance Sheet the assets that it controls and the liabilities that it incurs and debits and credits the Comprehensive Income and Expenditure Statement with the share of expenditure it incurs and the share of income it earns from the operation.